 Letter from President

-Many people ask why an author would choose to be published at Kensington instead of one of the larger companies.
-The answer is that although this is becoming a much more technologically based industry, we are still a "people" company.
-There isn't another company where every author has the opportunity to meet and deal with everyone in the firm, including the top management team.
+Some people ask why an author would choose to be published at Kensington instead of one of the larger companies.
+The answer is that although this is becoming a much more technologically based industry, we are still a “people” company.
+There isn’t another company where every author has the opportunity to meet and deal with everyone in the firm, including the top management team.
 We treat every writer as a part of our family.
-Our employees and our authors are very loyal and rarely leave: many employees have been with us for over 25 years, and we have published some of our authors since the company was founded.

 Chairman, President & CEO